SvenGroot/WslManagementPS/docs/Import-WslDistribution.md

 ## SYNOPSIS

-Imports a WSL distribution from a .tar.gz or VHD file.
+Imports a WSL distribution from a gzipped tarball or VHD file.

 ## SYNTAX